scastillo/not-youtube-dl/README.md

                                      video id, %(playlist)s for the playlist the video is in, %(playlist_index)s for the
-                                     position in the playlist and %% for a literal percent.
+                                     position in the playlist and %% for a literal percent. %(height)s and %(width)s
+                                     for the width and height of the video format. %(resolution)s for a textual
+                                     description of the resolution of the video format.
 Use - to output to stdout.
 Can also be used to download to a different directory, for example with -o '/my/downloa
                                      ds/%(uploader)s/%(title)s-%(id)s.%(ext)s' .
     --autonumber-size NUMBER         Specifies the number of digits in